mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

-Variadic functions, which are functions that take variable number of arguments, are defined using a "rest parameter" at the end, just like in JavaScript.
+Variadic functions, which are functions that take variable number of arguments, are defined using a "rest parameter" at the end just like in JavaScript.
 For example: